Jul 23, 2014

-Craft & Material Culture Core 4 will explore the integration of computer-aided design (CAD) across the craft disciplines.Ę Building on the CMC Core 3 course, Digital Modeling and Making will address a range of new materials and technologies toward innovative applications across the range of Craft, new skills and knowledge from 3D modeling to computer aided manufacturing, and rapid prototyping.
-Projects will integrate design and output experiences toward exploration of new materials, patterns, molds, templates, models, and objects.
+Craft Core 4 explores the integration of computer-aided design (CAD) across the craft disciplines.
+Building on the Core 3 course, Digital Modeling and Making addresses a range of new materials and technologies toward innovative applications across the range of craft, new skills and knowledge from 3D modeling to computer aided manufacturing, and rapid prototyping.
+Projects integrate design and output experiences toward exploration of new materials, patterns, molds, templates, models, and objects.
 The seminar/ studio course includes weekly seminar discussions, presentations, and reviews as well as dedicated work in the studios, labs, and major spaces.
 Laptops are recommended but not required.
 Offered spring.
-3 credits.expand collapse

 Faculty Gretchen Goss

 The use of enamel for public, community based, collaborative, or interactive art is the focus of this course.
 Demonstrations will support beginning to advanced level students and will vary based on needs to complete individual projects.
 The emphasis for beginning students will be on the use of enamel on the two-dimensional surface.
 Students with metal forming experience may explore three-dimensional forms in combination with enamel.
 Required of enamel majors.
 Open to electives.